fluid-project/infusion-docs/InfusionEventSystem.md

 listener specification
 </code></td>
     <td>
       Registers the supplied listener with this firer.
 The listener represents a function of a particular signature which is determined between the firer and listener of an event.
-The namespace parameter is an optional String which defines a key representing a particular *function* of the listener.
+The namespace parameter is an optional String which defines a key representing a particular <em>function</em> of the listener.
 At most one listener may be registered with a firer with a particular key.
 This is a similar system to that operated by the JQuery namespaced events system.
-For an event firer which is of type `unicast`, the namespace argument will be ignored and will default to a fixed value.
+For an event firer which is of type <code>unicast</code>, the namespace argument will be ignored and will default to a fixed value.

 A complex object may be supplied holding a listener specification.
 The structure of this object does not form a stable API.
     </td>